Fire Pit Grill: How to Cook On Your Fire Pit

 The beauty of using your fire pit to cook is the variety of options you have in the way you cook.
 Let’s dive into each of them in more detail…

-Using a Grill
+Using a Grill on your Fire Pit

-Honestly, we don’t know why anyone would buy a barbeque when you could get a fire pit and still have all the cooking benefits.
-In fact, you have even more cooking options with a fire pit as you’ll see!
+We don’t know why anyone would buy a barbeque when you could get a fire pit and still have all the cooking benefits.

 Using A Rotisserie (spit roast)